-If you are looking to install a pool in your backyard this season, you’ve probably thought a lot about an in-ground pool versus an above-ground pool.
+If you are looking to install a pool in your backyard this season, you’ve probably thought a lot about an above-ground vs. in-ground pool.
 There are pros and cons to each style and it mostly depends on what you are looking for.
-Let’s take a look at some of the reason that each style might fit what you are looking for in a new pool.
+Let’s take a look at some of the reasons that each style might fit what you are looking for in a new pool.

 Choose the options that is right for your family, your space, and your budget.
 We’d be happy to work with you on your project and give you a free quote to get you started.
 Make the most of this summer with a brand new pool for your whole family to enjoy.

 Feel free to visit one of our store locations in Luzerne or Shickshinny PA.